Daway101/Daway101/README.md

 Lately, I’ve been exploring how **AI Agents**, **ServiceNow**, and **cloud tools** can work together to handle incidents, decisions, and workflows more intelligently.
 I’m especially interested in systems that don’t just run tasks, but actually reason through what to do next.

-I learn best by building, breaking things, and fixing them again and this GitHub is where I document that journey.
+I learn best by building thoughtfully, iterating with purpose, and refining systems over time.

 ---